hanweicone/code-docs-during-study-in-vanier-colledge/system analysis/midterm.md

 resolved later, move it to the list of issues to be decided by the project sponsor or some other more senior member of management.
-### Use humor.
-Humor is one of the most powerful tools a
+### Use humor
-facilitator has and thus must be used judiciously.
+Humor is one of the most powerful tools a facilitator has and thus must be used judiciously.
 The best JAD humor is always in context; never tell jokes but take the opportunity to find the humor in the situation.